mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → :py:obj:`mitsuba.SurfaceInteraction`:
             *no description available*

-    .. py:method:: mitsuba.Shape.ray_intersect_preliminary(overloaded)

-        .. py:method:: ray_intersect_preliminary(self, ray, active=True)
+    .. py:method:: mitsuba.Shape.ray_intersect_preliminary(self, ray, prim_index=0, active=True)

         Fast ray intersection

         Efficiently test whether the shape is intersected by the given ray, and return preliminary information about the intersection if that is the case.

         If the intersection is deemed relevant (e.g. the closest to the ray origin), detailed intersection information can later be obtained via the create_surface_interaction() method.

         Parameter ``ray`` (:py:obj:`mitsuba.Ray3f`):
             The ray to be tested for an intersection

-            Parameter ``active`` (drjit.llvm.ad.Bool):
-                Mask to specify active lanes.

-            Returns → :py:obj:`mitsuba.PreliminaryIntersection`:
-                *no description available*

-        .. py:method:: ray_intersect_preliminary(self, ray, active=True)

-            Fast ray intersection

-            Efficiently test whether the shape is intersected by the given ray, and return preliminary information about the intersection if that is the case.

-            If the intersection is deemed relevant (e.g. the closest to the ray origin), detailed intersection information can later be obtained via the create_surface_interaction() method.

-            Parameter ``ray`` (:py:obj:`mitsuba.Ray3f`):
+        Parameter ``prim_index`` (int):
-                The ray to be tested for an intersection
+            Index of the primitive to be intersected.
+This index is ignored by a shape that contains a single primitive.
+Otherwise, if no index is provided, the ray intersection will be performed on the shape's first primitive at index 0.

         Parameter ``active`` (drjit.llvm.ad.Bool):
             Mask to specify active lanes.

         Returns → :py:obj:`mitsuba.PreliminaryIntersection`:
             *no description available*

     .. py:method:: mitsuba.Shape.ray_test(self, ray, active=True)